concord-consortium/lara/documentation/embeddable-interactive-filtering.md

 This happens when individual 'answer' partials call the `Embeddable::Answer#question_index` to find the index of the 'question' on the page.
 The Xhtml partial  doesn't look for an index.
 Reportable interactives technically have an index because they are part of reportable_items, but they do not display it.

+### Single page special cases

+In single page rendering the labbooks are shown below their interactive.
+This labbook rendering is done by the interactive partial.
+If the interactive is not visible then the labbook will not be rendered.

 ## Activity Progress

 LARA shows activity progress in completion ribbons on the sequence table of contents.
 The progess is also shown in some admin info reports.